Camonophy/shut-your-bubble/README.md

 ### Windows

-   Use the Tesseract Windows installation from <a href="https://github.com/UB-Mannheim/tesseract/wiki">this repository</a>
+Use the Tesseract Windows installation from <a href="https://github.com/UB-Mannheim/tesseract/wiki">this repository</a>.

+Add Tesseract-OCR to your PATH variable.
+Usually you just have to add _C:\Program Files\Tesseract-OCR_.

 #### Python
  After installing Tesseract on your machine, simply run: